What shareholders can do to beat the market with SBA Communications Corporation (SBAC) stock - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 2.09, SBAC has a forward annual dividend rate of 3.40.
+According to the company, the forward annual dividend rate for SBAC is 3.40, from 2.09 in the trailing year.
 Against a Trailing Annual Dividend Yield of 0.82%, it implies a Forward Annual Dividend Yield of 0.97%.

 Earnings Estimates

-As of right now, 13 analysts gave their recommendation on the stock of the company.
+There are 13 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $1.09 for the current quarter, with a high estimate of $1.23 and a low estimate of $0.91, while EPS last year was $0.44.
 The consensus estimate for the next quarter is $1.08, with high estimates of $1.29 and low estimates of $0.91.

 Analysts are recommending an EPS of between $4.61 and $4.18 for the fiscal current year, implying an average EPS of $4.38.
 EPS for the following year is $4.59, with 15 analysts recommending between $5.57 and $3.69.